Who We Are

 The SAWH was founded in 1970 in a small room near the boilers in the basement of Louisville’s Kentucky Hotel during a meeting of the SHA.
 In those days, when women historians were a distinct minority among the SHA membership and when people who studied women’s lives felt marginalized, a group of volunteers formed the “Caucus of Women Historians” to study the status of women in the profession and in the SHA and to encourage scholarship on women.
 By 1974, they had transformed an informal caucus into a well-organized professional association which still meets annually.

-Today more than seven hundred women and men from around the world fill the membership rolls of the SAWH.
+Today hundreds of people from around the world fill the membership rolls of the SAWH.
 The organization has several purposes: to stimulate interest in the study of southern history and women’s history, to advance the status of women in the historical profession in the South, to provide a forum for women historians to discuss issues of professional concern, and to publicize and promote issues of concern to SAWH members.

 Keep your SAWH colleagues informed!
 Use this link to submit your Member News for the next newsletter.